Suspect allegedly discussed smoking crack before I-85 collapse

 "We're as eager to learn the cause of this fire as anyone," McMurry said.

-Eleby is the only detained, and is being held on $200,000 bond.
+Eleby is the only person who has been detained, and is being held on $200,000 bond.
 His next court date is April 14.

 'Highway fell with a big 'kaboom'

 Firefighters were alerted at 6:12 p.m.
-Thursday to the blaze under I-85 in northeast Atlanta.
+Thursday to the blaze under a section of the interstate in northeast Atlanta.

 They rushed to the scene and fought the flames at street level as motorists on the elevated interstate drove through thick black smoke billowing up from below.

-Soon, a massive fireball engulfed the overpass.
+As the blaze grew, a massive fireball engulfed the overpass.

-Minutes later, around 7 p.m., "the highway fell with a big 'kaboom.'
-(It) knocked our guys back," said Stafford, the fire department spokesman.
+Around 7 p.m., "the highway fell with a big 'kaboom.'
+(It) knocked our guys back," said Sgt.
+Cortez Stafford, a spokesman for the Atlanta Fire Department.

 Amid the rubble of the fallen pavement, firefighters continued their work.
-The extra volume of water from the airport trucks helped bring the fire under control, Stafford said.

 'Transportation crisis' looms